cloudberrydb/cloudberrydb-site/docs/start-and-stop-cbdb-database.md

 ## Stop Cloudberry Database

 The `gpstop` utility stops or restarts your Cloudberry Database system and always runs on the coordinator host.
 When activated, `gpstop` stops all `postgres` processes in the system, including the coordinator and all segment instances.
-The `gpstop` utility uses a default of up to 64 parallel worker threads to bring down the Postgres instances that make up the Cloudberry Database cluster.
-The system waits for any active transactions to finish before shutting down.
-If after two minutes there are still active connections, `gpstop` will prompt you to either continue waiting in smart mode, stop in fast mode, or stop in immediate mode.
-To stop Cloudberry Database immediately, use fast mode.
+The `gpstop` utility uses a default of up to multiple parallel worker threads to bring down the Postgres instances that make up the Cloudberry Database cluster.
+To stop Cloudberry Database immediately, use the fast mode.

 > **Important** Immediate shut down mode is not recommended.
 This mode stops all database processes without allowing the database server to complete transaction processing or clean up any temporary or in-process work files.